Fence Requirements (Include with ARC Application.)

 The architectural style, quality of construction and natural surroundings are what attracted most of us to Mill Creek South.
 That is why it is absolutely essential that all proposed new construction and modifications to existing structures be submitted to the ARC for review and approval.

 Adhering to ARC requirements helps maintain our property values and the harmonious aesthetic qualities of our subdivision.
 The consequences of deviating from our requirements help establish precedents others will cite and follow.
-Some appraisers and realtors are commenting negatively that the community is changing.

 Maintaining the original architectural design requires the good will and commitment of each homeowner in following the requirements and abiding by the ARC review and approval procedures.